NHSDigital/nhsuk-react-components/docs/upgrade-to-2.0.md

 </WarningCallout>
 ```

-### Addition of hidden text on the WarningCallout.Label
+### Addition of hidden text on the Warning Callout Label

 The `WarningCallout.Label` now has the hidden text `Important: ` before the label content.
 If this causes an issue in your application, and you would like to change or disable this hidden text you are able to do via the `visuallyHiddenText` prop.